Kartiku/whisper.cpp/README.md

 Otherwise it will install 32-bit version be default and the whisper CMake process won't find it.

+# WARNING: cannot process audio fast enough, dropping audio

+The inference is too slow to catch up with the rate of recording.
+Maybe playing with `--step` argument will help.
+Defaults to 3 second steps.
+Or would be better to have a button that enables recording instead of always listening.

 # Original README below
 # whisper.cpp